 Nicholas Schlotter, associate professor, chair.
 B.A.
 1974, Chemistry, Carleton College; M.S.
 1978, Physics, Stanford University; Ph.D.
 1980, Stanford University.
 Physical chemistry.
-Marc Scholten, visiting teaching faculty, B.A.
-2001, Grinnell College; Ph.D.
-2008 Stanford University, Organic/Polymers/Materials chemistry.

 Major Program

 Nearly all courses in chemistry are sequential and have prerequisites.
 Careful planning is necessary if students are to take full advantage of other options available to them at a liberal arts college.
 A decision to major in chemistry should be made as early as possible.
 A student wishing to major in chemistry should consult with one or more of the chemistry faculty.